dbaruchel/worthwhileweb/readme.md

 - configure the task in grunt.initConfig({}) in the Gruntfile
 - add the grunt.loadNpmTasks() add the end of the Gruntfile
 - add the task in the grunt.registerTask([]) add the end of the Gruntfile

+### Metalsmith plugins and info

+_Watch out: Metalsmith has a very scattered documentation.
+But is very powerful, useful and integrated in the node flow :)_

+All the MS flow is in tasls/grunt-www-metalsmith

+#### Debug
+To actually show debug information you need to define an environment variable DEBUG and set it to:

+$ export DEBUG=metalsmith:*